Scott Cunningham (economist)

 Scott Cunningham is a professor of economics at Baylor University, Research Fellow of the Baylor Collaborative on Hunger and Poverty, and Research Affiliate of the Computational Justice Lab.

-He is known for popularizing advances in non-experimental impact evaluation methods (causal inference) by making it more accessible to practitioners.
+He is known for his work in the field of applied microeconomics, particularly in relation to the economics of sex work, substance use, and public policy.
+He also is widely recognized for popularizing advances in non-experimental impact evaluation methods (causal inference) and making it more accessible to practitioners.
 He wrote the Yale University Press textbook Causal Inference: The Mixtape.
-He is the organizer of a 5k running race at the annual meetings of the American Economic Association.

-He holds a B.A. in Literature from the University of Tennessee and a PhD in Economics from the University of Georgia.
+He holds a B.A. in literature from the University of Tennessee and a PhD in Economics from the University of Georgia.